moasannacatharina/hacker-news/README.md

 - Good icons for editing and deleting comments.
 - Don't really get why the profile picture is visable on posts.

+## To Do

+- Fix error that signs you in as an empty user when you first open the site.
+At the moment, a workaround is to go to /app/users/logout.php in the browser which signs you out.
+- Fix lint issues
+- Figure out why the prepare-statement doesn't work in password-reset.php.

 ## 🎈Created by

 - [Moa Berg](https://github.com/moasannacatharina)